- Research at Western

 Doing some homework on potential funders can go a long way.
 Other ideas worth considering include:

-- Talk to the Research Grants and Development Team or Research Engagement, Development and Innovation (REDI) and take advantage of their experience and resources.
+- Talk to the REDI Research Team or the REDI Business Team and take advantage of their experience and resources.

 - Make use of specialised grants registers such as Research Professional (opens in a new window)